michaellperry/devops-motion/README.md

 On Windows with WSL, you might be running PostgreSQL as a Windows service but trying to connect via a WSL client.
 The Windows firewall prevents WSL apps from accessing Windows services.
 Open the Windows Defender Firewall settings and [customize the protected connections](https://github.com/microsoft/WSL/issues/4139#issuecomment-732067409) to remove WSL.

+If this doesn't solve the issue, consider running PostgreSQL in WSL rather than Windows.
+Install it using `sudo apt-get install postgresql postgresql-contrib`.
+Then start it with `sudo service postgresql start`.

+At first, the postgres user will not have a password.
+To set one, run `sudo -u postgres psql postgres` to log in, then type `\password postgres` and create a password.
+Or you can run DevOps Motion as the user postgres and leave the password blank: `sudo -u postgres npm start`.